VictorGoic0/Math-Tutoring-App/tasks-summary.md

 - Final polish (UI, deployment, docs) closes out the MVP round

 ## Whiteboard/Canvas Project Sequencing
-- Canvas/whiteboard implementation tasks are now tracked in tasks-1.md, starting after the last main core PR in tasks.md.
+- Canvas/whiteboard implementation tasks are tracked in `tasks-canvas.md`, starting after the last main core PR in `tasks-core.md`.
-- Post-MVP canvas enhancements are tracked in tasks-2.md.
+- Post-MVP canvas enhancements are tracked in `tasks-post-mvp.md`.

 ## Renumbering/Task Tracking Policy
 - PR numbers are strictly sequential in all three files (per file, starting at PR #1 with no gaps).